ShaikSameehaTabassum/LEARN4GROWTH-SIH_Project/README.md

 ![image](https://github.com/ShaikSameehaTabassum/LEARN4GROWTH-SIH_Project/assets/83460032/8c38a4a2-e1e6-405e-a630-f872a0a82916)

+# 📱 App Snapshot: User Login

 The journey continues! 🌐 Users are seamlessly guided into a personalized experience. 📧🔐 Effortlessly enter the realm of tailored exam preparation by providing your email and password.
 Not yet registered?
 Fear not!
 The app intuitively prompts new users to complete a straightforward registration process.
 Elevate your study routine with secure access and a user-friendly onboarding experience.

 ![image](https://github.com/ShaikSameehaTabassum/LEARN4GROWTH-SIH_Project/assets/83460032/5510c8d8-906c-4710-b792-39a7e8fce430)

+# 📱 App Snapshot: User Registration

+Embark on your exam prep journey with a personalized touch! 🌟✨ When clicking on 'Register' as a new user, our Android app takes you through a seamless onboarding process. 📝 Provide your name, email, password, and mobile number to unlock a world of tailored exam preparation.
+Elevate your study experience with a user-friendly registration that prioritizes your information security and convenience. 🚀 Welcome aboard to a smarter way to prepare!

 ![image](https://github.com/ShaikSameehaTabassum/LEARN4GROWTH-SIH_Project/assets/83460032/af78830d-b57f-4bfe-b554-e7a8b52a6281)